hantsy/quarkus-sandbox/docs/reactive.md

 }
 ```

-Besides ReactiveStreams APIs, you can also use Java 8 CompletableFuture,  RxJava 2, and [SmallRye Munity](https://smallrye.io/smallrye-mutiny/).
+Besides the standard ReactiveStreams APIs, you can also use Java 8 CompletableFuture,  RxJava 2, and [SmallRye Munity](https://smallrye.io/smallrye-mutiny/).

-When connecting to the backend database, you can switch to the *Reactive PostgresSQL Client* or *Reactive MySQL Client*.
+For the database connecting to the underlay database, you can switch to the *Reactive PostgresSQL Client* or *Reactive MySQL Client*.

 > Currently Hibernate core and JPA do not support ReactiveStreams APIs, but there is a new sub project under Hibernate which is trying to do this problem, see [Hibernate RX](https://github.com/hibernate/hibernate-rx).